 Simply put, Vancouver is lush.
 It’s a truly stunning city abundant with green spaces, parkland and dense forest.
 The temperate rainforests in this region are home to some of the tallest cedars in the world.
 But, with all that lush green growth comes a fair amount of rain.

-It means that the weather in Vancouver can be changeable.
-But don’t let that stop you getting out and about to explore the city and its surrounds.
+This means that the weather in Vancouver can change.
+But don’t let that stop you from getting out and about to explore the city and its surroundings.
 As long as you are prepared and dress for the weather, you can enjoy everything from skiing to boat tours to hiking.
 So, plan your flight, hire a car and swot up on Vancouver’s seasons:

 Vancouver's seasons